dawidkasz/song-skip-predictor/skip_predictor/README.md

 ## Running tests

-[Integration tests](test/test_integration) require the same setup as a complete application: `.env` configuration.
+[Integration tests](test/test_integration) require the same setup as a complete application.
 If you want to run tests locally, outside of the docker container, you can:
 1. Run `cp .env.example .env`.
 2. Start the default `DB__HOST` value to `localhost`.
 3. Run `docker compose -f docker-compose-test.yml up`.